MosheD13/Sela-demo/README.md

  after the build-and-push-docker job completes.
 I am using the github token for collecting the workflow api to know  when it will trigger.

 5. The deploy.yaml will run

+To run the app run this command on your docker: docker run -p 3000:3000 moshedana/sela-demo it will pull the image from my repo and run it as a contiener on port 3000